kirberich/gerber_to_scad/README.md

   -n, --no-ledge        By default, a ledge around half the outline of the
                         board is included, to allow aligning the stencil easily.
 Pass this to exclude this ledge.
-  -L LEDGE_HEIGHT, --ledge-height LEDGE_HEIGHT
+  -L LEDGE_THICKNESS, --ledge-thickness LEDGE_THICKNESS
-                        Height of the stencil ledge.
+                        Thickness of the stencil ledge.
 This should be less than the thickness of the PCB (default: 1.2) -g GAP, --gap GAP     Gap (in mm) between board and stencil ledge.
 Increase this if the fit of the stencil is too tight (default: